minkeymouse/nowcasting-kr/STATUS.md

    - **Note**: Detailed comparison script and success criteria are documented in ISSUES.md Phase 1 section

 **PRIORITY 4 (Medium)**:
-4. **Regenerate tables/plots** - ⚠️ **STATUS UNKNOWN** - Tables and plots may exist but were not verified this iteration
+4. **Regenerate tables/plots** - ⚠️ **PENDING** - Tables and plots exist from previous iterations but were not regenerated this iteration
-   - Action: Verify tables/plots exist and are up to date with current experiment results
+   - Status: 7 forecasting tables and 5 plots exist in nowcasting-report/ (from previous iterations)
+   - Status: 1 nowcasting table and 6 plots exist in nowcasting-report/ (from previous iterations)
-   - Action: Regenerate if needed after experiments complete
+   - Action: Regenerate after new experiments complete to reflect updated results
-   - **Note**: Tables/plots will need regeneration after new experiments are run to reflect updated results
+   - **Note**: Tables/plots exist but may not reflect latest experiment state.
+Will need regeneration after new experiments are run to reflect updated results.
-5. **Review report sections** - ⚠️ **NOT VERIFIED THIS ITERATION** - Report sections not reviewed this iteration
+5. **Review report sections** - ⚠️ **PENDING** - Report sections were not updated this iteration
-   - Action: Verify report sections correctly reference generated tables and plots
+   - Status: Report sections exist from previous iterations
-   - Action: Update report sections after experiments verify fixes and test DDFM improvements
+   - Action: Update report sections after experiments verify fixes and test DDFM improvements (if results change significantly)
    - **Note**: PDF compilation needs to be done manually (`cd nowcasting-report && ./compile.sh`) - Agent cannot execute scripts.
 After compilation, verify page count < 15 pages and check for LaTeX errors.

 **PRIORITY 5 (Low)**: